natf17/shopify-embedded-app/README.md

         - see `ShopifyMapOAuth2AccessTokenResponseConverter`
     - Note: if the authorization server responds with an error, `OAuth2AuthorizationCodeGrantFilter` will redirect to the redirect uri with error params.
 On the second pass, the filter will not match the request as an authorization response and will let the request continue.
 Further down the filter chain, if this path (redirect uri) requires the user to be authenticated, the AuthorizationFilter will throw an `AccessDeniedException` because the request didn't come from Shopify.
     - The approved scopes are verified in `ShopifyOAuth2AuthorizationCodeAuthenticationProvider`
+    - The default `OAuth2AuthorizedClientRepository` implementation (`AuthenticatedPrincipalOAuth2...`) uses our custom `AccessTokenService` to save the token
   - Step 5: Redirect to your app's UI: by default, `OAuth2AuthorizationCodeGrantFilter` checks the `RequestCache` for a `SavedRequest` to determine where to redirect to
     - `ShopifyAppRequestCache` always returns a `SavedRequest` with the redirect url:
       - the full app url (/shopify?shop={shop}&host={host})